 Title I of the CAA requires establishment of NAAQS, air quality designations, and plan requirements for nonattainment areas.
 States are required to submit a state implementation plan (SIP) to EPA for areas in nonattainment with NAAQS.
-The SIP, which is reviewed and approved by the USEPA, must demonstrate how state and local regulatory agencies will institute rules, regulations and/or other programs to achieve attainment with NAAQS.
+The SIP, which is reviewed and approved by the USEPA, must demonstrate a Ozone NAAQS nonattainment area includes only the southern portion of Sutter County.